This post may contain affiliate links.

 When thinking of the British countryside, many picture smooth, rolling green hills and quaint little cottages.

-While this image is definitely accurate for the majority of the area, the region also possesses magnificent, majestic mountains that make for adventurous exploration sites.
+This image is accurate for the majority of the land.
+But Great Britain also has some majestic mountains that offer incredible hiking opportunities.

 The temperate climate, high precipitation levels, and wide range of biodiversity make the terrain geographically unique and rich with wildlife.

 From adrenaline fiends who love rugged landscapes and heart-dropping views to mellow hikers who enjoy peaceful strolls and scenic views, Great Britain has it all.

 These three hiking destinations can provide either a full weekend of hardcore adventure or a simple place to enjoy an afternoon walk.

 Things to note before hiking in Great Britain: